CodingAvenue/codestop-course-db-in-php/content/BindingMethods/BindingMethods.q.md

 - A value to bind to the parameter.

-- A variable to bind to the parameter.
+- A parameter to bind to the variable.

 - An explicit data type for the parameter.